lightmnd/microservices-project-23/README.md

 ---

-This documentation provides an overview of our Social Network project, highlighting key components such as the microservices architecture, authentication system, event bus, and queue system.
+This documentation provides an overview of our Social Posts project, highlighting key components such as the microservices architecture, authentication system, event bus, and queue system.